- Entry Forms

-2. $75.00 PER ENTRY EARLY BIRD ENTRY FEE POSTMARKED BEFORE MARCH 31. $85 PER ENTRY POSTMARKED AFTER MARCH 31.
-If point of entry is Europe, the entry fee is 70 Euro.
+2. $90.00 PER ENTRY.
 Entry fee must accompany entry form.
 PLEASE LIST BOTH DIVISION AND CATEGORY NUMBERS ON ENTRY FORM.
 An entry shall consist of six bottles, not less than 750 mls.
 (If entering 350 ml bottles, please submit eight bottles).
-Please make your check payable to Los Angeles County Fair or e-mail firstname.lastname@example.org for wire transfer information.
+Please make your check payable to Los Angeles County Fair or e-mail email@example.com for wire transfer information.

-3. SHIPPING: Wines will be received from now until April 30, 2014.
-Shipments will be received weekdays 8 a.m. - 5 p.m.
+International entries will be received until April 30.
 All wines entered MUST BE SHIPPED PREPAID to:

 Los Angeles International Wine Competition

 The Los Angeles International Wine Competition will acknowledge receipt of wine.
 The Los Angeles International Wine Competition is not responsible for any customs charges.

 4. In view of the new homeland security regulations, and the prevailing laws regulating the shipment of alcoholic beverages, international shipments of wine must be cleared by a licensed broker with applicable importing licenses.